After online warnings, armed civilians bring threat of violence to protests in Kenosha and elsewhere

 Guns were visible throughout the protest on Tuesday night.
 Some White men who moved around in military-style formations were carrying assault rifles and wore tactical gear.
 Others wore the insignia of the “boogaloo boys” — sometimes rendered “boogaloo bois” — a fringe anti-government movement whose members sometimes wear Hawaiian shirts and expect a second American civil war.
 Some people protesting the shooting of Jacob Blake, a 29-year-old Black man who was shot in the back by police on Sunday, also carried guns.

 Rittenhouse, who was arrested and charged with first-degree intentional homicide, was a member of a cadet program for the Antioch Fire Department, according to a department newsletter.
 He also had posted photos of himself with assault rifles on his Facebook page, as well as messages supporting the police.
-In January, he posted a video on his TikTok page from a Trump rally in Iowa.

 Oren Segal, the vice president of the Center on Extremism at the Anti-Defamation League, said a preliminary review of Rittenhouse’s background found no ties to established extremist or formal militia groups.
 Segal said Rittenhouse’s social media posts showed he embraced the pro-police “Blue Lives Matter” political doctrine.
 “But there was no indication he had any connection to any extremist movements,” Segal said.